シャーマンアンドスターリングはアメリカ合衆国デラウェア州法のもとで設立されたLimited Liability Partnershipです。当事務所のパートナーはデラウェア州法の定める範囲内で有限責任を負います。

 9 April 2003.

-Shearman & Sterling LLP practices in Italy in association with Studio Legale Associato Shearman & Sterling.
-Partners in the Rome and Milan Offices are partners in Studio Legale Associato in Associazione con Shearman & Sterling.
+Shearman & Sterling LLP Firm practices in Italy in association with Studio Legale Associato Shearman & Sterling LLP.
+Partners in the Rome and Milan offices are partners in Studio Legale Associato Shearman & Sterling LLP.

 The firm’s offices in Italy are at: